Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Most colds, even for our feline friends, only last a few days.
 In most cases, your cat will be back to normal and getting up to their usual mischief in no time at all.
 If your cat is still suffering from their cold at the end of the week, though, it’s time to consider a visit to your veterinarian.

-Even cat colds have the potential to cause more serious infections, and a lingering illness can leave your cat vulnerable.
+Even cat colds have the potential to cause more serious health issues, such as pneumonia, and a lingering illness can leave your cat vulnerable.
 Pay particular attention to your cat’s breathing and how much they eat, if at all.
-If they can’t breathe at all or haven’t eaten anything despite your best efforts, visit your veterinarian.
+If they are struggling to breathe or breathing heavily due to nasal congestion and discharge or haven’t eaten anything within 24 hours despite your best efforts, visit your veterinarian urgently.
+A blocked nose in a cat can lead to severe respiratory difficulty and is a genuine emergency.

 cat at vet with owner and veternarian